xdevfaheem/LMBuilder/README.md

 - **Issue Tracker**: Encountered a bug or unexpected behaviours?
 Check our [Issue Tracker](https://github.com/TheFaheem/LMBuilder/issues) to report the issue or find solutions.

+- **Discussion Forum**: Join our [Discussion](https://github.com/TheFaheem/LMBuilder/discussions) where you can inquire, collaborate, learn, sharing ideas, support the community.

 - **Contact Us**: For sensitive or private matters, you can reach out directly via [mail](faheem.llmbuilder@gmail.com).

 - **Feature Requests**: Have ideas for new features, improvements, or enhancements?
 Please visit our [Issue Tracker](https://github.com/TheFaheem/LMBuilder/issues) to share your suggestions.
 We value your input and appreciate your suggestions to make our tool even better.